Lot's wife: Genesis narrative

 The story of Lot's wife begins in Genesis 19 after two angels arrived in Sodom at eventide and were invited to spend the night at Lot's home.
-The men of Sodom were exceedingly wicked and prompted Lot to offer up these men/angels to have sex with; instead, Lot offered up his two daughters but they were refused.
+The men of Sodom were exceedingly wicked and prompted Lot to offer up these "strangers" to have sex with; instead, Lot offered up his two daughters but they were refused.
 As dawn was breaking, Lot's visiting angels urged him to get his family and flee, so as to avoid being caught in the impending disaster for the iniquity of the city.
 The command was given, "Flee for your life!
 Do not look behind you, nor stop anywhere in the Plain; flee to the hills, lest you be swept away."
 While fleeing, Lot's wife looked behind her at Sodom and was turned into a pillar of salt.

 Composition

-The Hebrew verb used for Lot's wife "looking" back is תבט (tāḇeṭ).
-Her looking back at Sodom differs in word usage from Abraham "looking" (שקף šāqap) toward Sodom in 18:16.
+The Hebrew verb used for Lot's wife "looking" back is מַבָּט (nāḇeṭ).
+Her looking back at Sodom differs in word usage from Abraham "looking" (שיקף šāqap) toward Sodom in Genesis 18:16.

 Pillar of salt

 Lot's wife (center) turned into a pillar of salt during Sodom's destruction (Nuremberg Chronicle, 1493).

 The story appears to be based in part on a folk legend explaining a geographic feature.

 A pillar of salt named "Lot's wife" is located near the Dead Sea at Mount Sodom in Israel.
+Geologically, the salt pillar traditionally identified as "Lot's wife" is part of Mount Sodom, a salt diapir near the Dead Sea.
+A 2009 study by geologist Amos Frumkin analyzed a 20-meter-high salt pillar at Mount Sodom and concluded that its form was not created solely by direct rainfall erosion, but was related to the collapse of a karstic salt cave within the actively rising Sodom diapir.
+Modern travel descriptions of the site commonly describe the formation as a natural salt and mineral column on Mount Sodom, visible near the southern Dead Sea basin.
 A second one is shown to tourists across the Dead Sea, in Jordan, not far from the ruins of the Byzantine Monastery of St Lot.

 The Talmud states that a blessing should be said at the place where the pillar of salt is.
 The term "Lot's wife" for such geographical features subsequently entered common parlance, as one of the outcrops comprising Long Ya Men was also nicknamed thus.

 The Jewish historian Josephus claimed to have seen the pillar of salt which was Lot's wife.
 Its existence is also attested to by the early church fathers Clement of Rome and Irenaeus.